yuFeiCode/SPLICE/README.md

 ### **Discusss section result **

-We also conducted additional experiments using datasets  The [datasets](https://github.com/Naplues/BugDet/tree/master/Dataset)
+We also conducted additional experiments using datasets  The [datasets](https://github.com/Naplues/BugDet/tree/master/Dataset) that we used in our experiment can be found in this github

 ## Contact us